tfoote/rosidl_typesupport_protobuf/README.md

 ```

-To understand more about the internal structure go to [DEEP STRUCTURE](DEEP_STRUCTURE.md) seccion.
+To understand more about the internal structure go to [DEEP STRUCTURE](DEEP_STRUCTURE.md) section.